peeramid-labs/eds/README.md

 ## Overview

-This system prioritizes bytecode over contract location, enabling code queries by bytecode hash (`address.codehash`).
+This system acts as generalized and efficient factory which is designed in one-fits-all principle.
+It achieves this by referring bytecode instead of location, enabling code queries by bytecode hash (`address.codehash`).
+Developers when interacting with the system first must register their bytecode to the code indexer contract.
+After that, they may create a distribution contract that links multiple various required code hashes in one place.
+If the developer wants to manage multiple versions of the same resource, they can create a repository contract to add own index on top of global.
+In order to provide functionality to users, developers may pack their code to Distributions, which have hardcoded instructions for instantiation.
+Such hardcoded bytecode later can be itself consumed by Distributors, which are responsible for determining custom instantiation arguments and initializer interfaces that will wrap the Distribution.
+Finally, Installers are used by end-users to manage resources and permissions

 It aims to be loosely coupled and easy to use, while providing a robust foundation for complex system distribution.

 ### Key Features